-FRANKLIN BOROUGH, NJ (Sussex County) – A Sussex County man is multiple charges after he allegedly used and attempted to use counterfeit money, polcie said.
+BYRAM TOWNSHIP, NJ (Sussex County) – A Sussex County man has been charged after he allegedly stole a checkbook and forged a check.

 Officers responded on Sept.
 18 to a township residence for a report of a theft.
 The victim reported that while she was on vacation a checkbook was stolen and one of her personal checks was cashed at a local bank, police said.